etiennecha/master_code/code_supermarkets_france/data_acquisition/qlmc/2007_2012/README.md

 #### Overview of pdf file data

+A (slightly edited) screenshot:

 ![qlmc_pdf_screenshot](qlmc_pdf_screenshot.jpg)

-The following table provides a brief overview of each pdf file, its structure (order of the product price records) and price range.
-Price ranges reveal some issues, on which a dedicated section below provides some more details.
+The following table provides a brief overview of each pdf file, its structure (order of the records: variable name translations are provided in the next section), number of rows an price range.
+Price ranges reveal some issues which are discussed in a following section.

 |P  | File name                 | Ordered by                    |  Nb rows | Price range   |
 |---|:--------------------------|-------------------------------|----------|---------------|